thmolena/Making-boustrophedon/README.md

 # Making-boustrophedon

-This is an interesting project in CSC226 at Berea College.
+This is a project completed in a Software Design & Implement with Python Course at Berea College.